 Sean and The Shams bringing their unique sound back to Donegal

-Sean is the frontman of the popular Irish rock band, The Shams, who were based in San Francisco.
+Sean is the frontman of the popular Irish rock band, The Shams, who were based in San Francisco- based.

-He now is bringing the exciting and high energy act back to its roots in Ireland.
+He now is bringing the exciting and high energy act back to its roots in Ireland and they kick off their tour in Ballyshannon tonight, Thursday May 25th, in Owen Roe’s.

 Daly is originally from Ballyshannon but is now based in Galway, but still manages to commute back the States once a month to manage a company he has there.